stevearrants/style/docs/Punctuation.md

 *We emphasize specific, customer-centered workflows, and &mdash; whenever possible &mdash; we preserve your current workflow.*

-Although we advocate using words rather than symbols, in some contexts you may use an "en dash" to convey a range of numbers.
+Use words rather than symbols, but in some contexts you may use an "en dash" to convey a range of numbers.
 For example, both *10&ndash;20 footnotes* and *10 to 20 footnotes* are acceptable options.